vtisweden/java-projects/atap/docs/README.md

 The `se.vti.atap` package implements a solution heuristic for the agent-based traffic assignment problem.
 It contains a MATSim extension (subpackage `matsim`) and a stand-alone implementation (subpackage `minimalframework`).
 Both are described further below.
 A detailed explanation of the method can be found in the following working paper (until publication only available from the author, email below): *G. Flötteröd (2025).
 A simulation heuristic for traveler- and vehicle-discrete dynamic traffic assignment.
 Linköping University and Swedish National Road and Transport Research Institute.*

+This repository is rather new, if anything does not work as it should, please let us know.

 Contact: gunnar.flotterod@{vti,liu}.se

 ---